duck-sec/vulnerable-java-webapp/README.md

   String result = executeCommand(fullCommand);
 ```

-And then pass it to bash....
+And then pass it to bash in executeCommand:

 ```Process process = new ProcessBuilder("/bin/bash", "-c", command).start();```